Paul-Reed/node-red-contrib-ui-plotly/README.md

 - [X] Disable "properties" tabsheet, when no traces are availalbe
 - [X] Disable "items" tabsheet, when no arrays are availalbe
 - [ ] Which step size do we need to specify on input of type "number" and "angle"?
-- [ ] When a tabsheet opens, set the focus on a field.
+- [X] When a tabsheet opens, set the focus on a field.
+- [ ] Convert the first tabsheet "Graph" to an editableList.
+- [ ] When one of the validation fails, the node should get a red triangle in the flow editor.